Green-Software-Foundation/patterns/docs/catalog/cloud/use-async-instead-of-sync.md

 This pattern affects the SCI as follows:

-- `E`: This pattern drives optimal utilization of the CPU, hence energy consumed is reduced
+- `E`: This pattern drives optimal utilization of the CPU, hence reducing energy consumption.
-- `M`: Optimized average CPU utilization can reduce the amount of resources needed which will decrease the amount of embodied carbon required to support
+- `M`: Optimized average CPU utilization can reduce the amount of resources needed which will decrease the amount of embodied carbon required to support.

 ## Assumptions

 - The specific library for making asynchronous calls is available in the language being used for web development.
-E.g Task parallel library in C#
+E.g Task parallel library in C#.

 ## Considerations